Please note: Windowing is available for Enterprise customers only.

 BetterCloud will monitor events that meet the alert conditions within the configured time period.
 Below, we have added an example to help illustrate how windowing functions.
 Here, we will be watching for failed admin login events from Box that occur more than 5 times for a single user within a one hour window.

 - Windowing is also a great solution for monitoring higher threshold events.
-The maximum number of events that can be used into your configurations is 1000.
+The maximum number of events that can be used in your configurations is 1000.

 Here is a step by step explanation:

-- At 6am, we detected 1 login event and are continuing to look for more events within the one hour window
+- At 6am, we detected 1 login event and will therefore continue to look for more events within the one hour window

 - By 6:40am, we received a total of 4 login events and are continuing to look for one more event within the 1 hour window to consider this user in violation of the Alert